Facts about the animal kingdom

 Platypus

 The platypus is a semi-aquatic animal native to Australia.
 It is known for its unusual physical appearance, with a flat horny bill, webbed feet like a duck and paddle shaped tail much like a beaver's.
-In addition the platypus lays eggs but is a mammal.
+Although the platypus lays eggs, it is a monotreme, a rare type of mammal that lays eggs.

 Platypuses are solitary animals for most of their lives, although on occasion they can be seen in pairs.
 Mothers stay with their young for some months.
 If you're interested in learning more about these strange reclusive animals, here is an article on 10 facts about the platypus.